 After a leisurely lunch on the beach we decided it was time to head on off to Granada – an hour/two hours away by bus which would cost you around 14 EUR one way.
 Upon arrival at the bus station, we came across a tour stand called Play Granada.
 Now, let me tell you, I am usually the kind of person who is a little sceptical about booking guided tours but a two-hour morning bike ride seemed like a brilliant idea.
 The fact that it was half-price at the stand convinced us too… and boy was it worth!!!
 The other person who had booked the same time slot as us was a no-show which meant that we had our guide to ourselves.

 Our guide took us back to the Play Granada HQ where we were told we could return at any point to buy a drink or use the free wifi if need be and where we were given suggestions for tapas bars and things to see.
-I cannot stress just how much we loved the cycling part of time in Granada!
-My boyfriend and I then hopped on a bus up to the Alhambra (which was not more than 2 EUR) and holy moly I think I went a little overboard on the architectural photography haha.
+I cannot stress just how much we loved the cycling part of our time in Granada!
+My boyfriend and I then hopped on a bus up to the Alhambra (which was no more than 2 EUR) and holy moly I think I went a little overboard on the architectural photography.
 In the evening we met up with with a friend who had been studying in Granada and he took us to Bar los Diamantes, one of the best tapas bars on the Plaza Nueva.
-It serves only seafood but it is oh-so-good with a cold beer.
+A bunch of tapas and a cold beer?
+HELLO.

 We spent a total of three nights there and on our final morning, our friend took us to Plaza Bib-Rambla where we had Churros con chocolate.
 Best.
 Breakfast.
-Ever… The churros were light and fluffy – not like the ones I used to eat from the Christmas market or the summer fair (Schueberfouer) we have each year in Luxembourg.
-We had so many special moments and memories throughout the trip but all in all, I think Granada was our favourite city.
+Ever… The churros were light and fluffy – not like the ones I’m used to eating from the Christmas market or the summer fair (Schueberfouer) we have each year in Luxembourg.
+We had so many special moments and memories throughout our Andalusia trip but all in all, I think Granada was our favourite city.

 White Nest Hostel (Santisimo San Pedro, 4, Albayzin, Granada, Spain 18010)